Miguel Vargas Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in MLB.

-- The Nationals have the 20th-ranked team ERA among all league pitching staffs (4.48).
+- The Nationals have the 19th-ranked team ERA among all MLB pitching staffs (4.40).

-- The righty last appeared on Wednesday against the San Diego Padres, when he threw 5 2/3 innings, allowing three earned runs while giving up three hits.
+- His most recent appearance came on Thursday against the San Diego Padres, when the righty threw four innings, surrendering two earned runs while giving up two hits.

-- In 10 games this season, the 31-year-old has a 4.32 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.
+- In five games this season, the 26-year-old has a 5.32 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.